greatest-ape/OctaSine/README.md

 ## About

 * Four FM operators with parameters for volume, panning, modulation index, feedback, frequency modifiers (ratio, free and fine), envelope values (attack, decay, release) and toggling of white noise mode.
-* Flexible routing allows setting the operator modulation target (with some limitations) as well as the percentage of signal that is simply added to the final output, enabling additive synthesis.
+* Flexible routing allows setting the operator modulation targets (with some limitations) as well as the amount of signal that is simply added to the final output, enabling additive synthesis.
 * Four LFOs with multiple waveforms, oneshot and loop modes and optional DAW BPM sync.
 They can target most operator parameters and most parameters of lower-index LFOs.
 * Each operator is connected to an attack-decay-sustain-release volume envelope with logarithmic slopes.
 * Per-operator white noise mode makes it easy to create percussive sounds such as hi-hats and cymbals.